RandomPrototypes/libQuestMR/README.md

 ### Credits
 A part of the code is based on the official [OBS plugin for Quest 2](https://github.com/facebookincubator/obs-plugins).
-Most of the rest of the code is based on wireshark captures and a little bit of reading of the code of [RealityMixer](https://github.com/fabio914/RealityMixer)
+Most of the rest of the code is based on wireshark captures and some reading of the code of [RealityMixer](https://github.com/fabio914/RealityMixer)